-The 26th ACM International Conference on Modeling,
+The 26th International Conference on Modeling,

 Analysis and Simulation of Wireless and Mobile Systems (MSWIM 2023) invites submissions for